gildesmarais/website/_posts/2020-03-31-picking-and-watching-movies-alphabetically.md

 The question <q>What do we watch?</q> is a tough one to answer.
 We decided to break out of our self-established, comfortable, filter bubble and start watching movies alphabetically.

-We started on 15th February 2020 and made it through the alphabet by end of March 2020.
-That's a pace of
-<sup>26</sup>∕<sub>7</sub> = 3.714 movies per week.

 Moving out of the filter bubble has been a good experience:

 - We saved a good amount of time with the chosen selection method.